 - 1. Turn off the modem, and remove the backup battery if it has one. - 2.
 Connect the modem to the router's WAN port with an Ethernet cable. - 3.
 Turn on the modem, and then wait about 2 minutes for it to restart.

-- 4. Connect the power adapter to the router. - 5.
+- 4. Connect the power adapter to the router and turn on the router. - 5.
 Verify that the following LEDs are on and solid to confirm the hardware is connected.